blausKinsky/sonic-interventions/README.md

 # sonic-interventions
-Files, ideas and resources related to the Sonic Interventions Workshop
+Code, ideas and resources related to the Sonic Interventions Workshop